gabor-boros/hammurabi/CONTRIBUTING.rst

 2. Make sure that linters are not complaining (``make lint`` returns 0)
 3. Update CHANGELOG.rst - do not forget to update the unreleased link comparison
 4. Update version in ``pyproject.toml``, ``CHANGELOG.rst`` and ``hammurabi/__init__.py``
+5. Compare the external and generated documentation
-5. Create a new Release on GitHub with a detailed release description based on the previous releases.
+6. Create a new Release on GitHub with a detailed release description based on the previous releases.